lwra4681/IDEA9103-Major-Coding-Assignment/README.md

 Doves of Peace/ Trois Colombe - Interactive Audio-Visual Artwork

 ### Summary:
 La Colombe is an animated artwork inspired by Picasso's "Dove of Peace," enhanced by the emotive music of Le Cygne (The Swan) by Camille Saint-Saëns.
 This project is built using p5.js with WebGL for 3D rendering and p5.sound for real-time audio analysis, creating an interactive experience where the animation responds dynamically to the music.
 The result is a harmonious blend of French art and music that reflects universal symbols of peace and hope.
+This work was inspired by [this tutorial video by The Coding Train](https://www.youtube.com/watch?v=NCCHQwNAN6Y).

 ### Features